FOREX-Euro slips to three-week low as Spain fears persist

 Despite the euro’s weaker technical tone, currency speculators boosted bets against the dollar in the latest week to the highest in more than a year, according to data from the Commodity Futures Trading Commission released on Friday.

-The euro also skidded about 0.5 percent against the yen, falling to 99.84, not far from a two-week low of 99.64 hit on Thursday.
+The euro also skidded 0.4 percent against the yen, falling to 99.89, not far from a two-week low of 99.64 hit on Thursday.

-The dollar was down about 0.2 percent against the yen but off a more than two-week low of 77.43 yen hit on Friday, changing hands at 77.88 yen.
+The dollar was slightly lower against the yen but off a more than two-week low of 77.43 yen hit on Friday, changing hands at 77.95 yen.

-Market reaction was muted to media reports that Japanese Prime Minister Yoshihiko Noda has decided to name Koriki Jojima, a senior lawmaker in the ruling Democratic Party of Japan, as the country’s new finance minister in a cabinet shakeup expected later on Monday.

 The Bank of Japan’s quarterly tankan survey of business sentiment released on Monday showed big Japanese manufacturers expect the dollar to average around 79.06 yen in the fiscal year through March 2013.

-The tankan survey showed that big manufacturers’ mood worsened in the latest quarter and they expect it to keep sagging, dragged down by weak Chinese and European export demand.

-Data on Monday showed China’s official factory purchasing managers’ index rose to 49.8 in September from August’s 49.2, which was the lowest since November 2011.
-The figure was in line with expectations but stayed below the expansion threshold of 50, indicating continued contraction in activity.
+Market reaction was muted to media reports that Japanese Prime Minister Yoshihiko Noda has decided to name Koriki Jojima, a senior lawmaker in the ruling Democratic Party of Japan, as the country’s new finance minister in a cabinet shakeup due to take place later on Monday.

-Unease about Spain’s situation as well as lacklustre Chinese data pressured commodity currencies, with the Australian dollar slipping 0.4 percent to $1.0336, after hitting a three-week low of $1.0327.
+Unease about Spain’s situation pressured commodity currencies, with the Australian dollar slipping 0.3 percent to $1.0345, moving back toward a two-week low of $1.0328 reached on Wednesday.